CharlyCst/miralis/readme.md

 The Miralis project uses [`just`](https://github.com/casey/just) to easily build, run, and test code.
 You can easily install `just` with your favorite package manager or `cargo` by following [the instructions](https://just.systems/man/en/chapter_4.html).

 Miralis is primary developed and tested on QEMU, therefore you will need to install `qemu-system-riscv64` on your system.
+Please note that the minimum required version is 9.0.0, as tests fail with version 8.0.4.
+On Ubuntu, the version available through sudo apt-get is 8.0.0, which is incompatible with Miralis.
+Therefore, you will need to build QEMU from source.
+You can find detailed instructions on how to do this on the QEMU download page (https://www.qemu.org/download/).
+You can check your ``qemu`` version using the following command ``qemu-system-riscv64 --version``.

 Then you will need to install the rust toolchain, if rust is installed through rustup on the machine this can be done by running `just install-toolchain`

 Then running Miralis is as simple as invoking `just run`.